 skbio.stats.composition.alr#

 This function transforms compositions from a D-part Aitchison simplex to a non-isometric real space of D-1 dimensions.
-The argument denominator_col defines the index of the column used as the common denominator.
+The argument ref_idx defines the index of the column used as the reference (a common denominator).
 The \(alr\) transformed data are amenable to multivariate analysis as long as statistics don’t involve distances.

 \[alr: S^D \rightarrow \mathbb{R}^{D-1}\]